 They also planted coffee in various stages of growth around the house so they could film the progression of the crop through the story.

-And a few scenes later, the room has been furnished and decorated:
+A few scenes later, after the room has been furnished and decorated:

 The living room at night has a warm glow: